 For a person like me – who considers “hating winters” as a hobby, the best tankless water heaters were a great discovery.
 They provide hot, searing water 24*7 while also keeping energy bills down.
-What’s more, since they are slimmer than their traditional counterparts, the best tankless hot water heaters require a modicum of storage space.
+What’s more, since they are slimmer than their traditional counterparts, the best tankless water heaters require a modicum of storage space.
 Consequently, you don’t have to shuffle your whole house up and down to accommodate them.

 It is where this article comes into play.

-- 1 Rheem RTEX 13 Electric Tankless Water Heater
+- 1-Ecosmart ECO 27 Tankless Water Heater

-- 2 Stiebel Eltron Tempra Plus 24 kW
+- 2-Stiebel Eltron Tempra Plus 24 kW

-- 3 Rinnai RUC98iN Ultra Series, Concentric/Twin Pipe Installation
+- 3-Rinnai RUC98iN Ultra Series, Concentric/Twin Pipe Installation

-- 7 Eccotemp FVI-12-LP Propane Tankless Water Heater
+- 9-Eccotemp FVI-12-LP Propane Tankless Water Heater

+- 10-Atmor AT-D18TP-AZ Instant Tankless Water Heater

-Stiebel Eltron Tempra Plus 24 kW
+2-Stiebel Eltron Tempra Plus 24 kW

 Apart from my hatred towards winters, another reason why I turned to tankless water heaters is because of their low noise.
 However, as I later found out, not all tankless water heaters operate quietly.
 Luckily, the Stiebel Eltron Tempra Plus does operate in silence.